MichaelReiter/SpaceBlaze/README.md

 # SpaceBlaze
-A game for iOS made in SpriteKit based of Orbivoid.
+A game for iOS made in SpriteKit based on Orbivoid.